 Anyone who has seen the impact that learning and playing outdoors has on children knows how powerful such experiences can be.
 Learning outdoors creates lasting memories, helps build a greater awareness of the environment, provides more opportunities to think independently, and gets children feeling challenged and excited by learning.
 Children are more active when they play outdoors; It is essential for their healthy development and enjoyment of childhood.

-Building on the success of the 2016 campaign, our aim is to get children around the world learning and playing outside on Thursday 18 May.
+Building on the success of the 2016 campaign, our aim is to get millions of children around the world learning and playing outside across three dates in 2017 — 18 May, 7 September and 12 October.
 For some schools, this will be an opportunity to try learning outside the classroom for the first time.
 For outdoor learning pros, the day will be a celebration of what they are doing already and a chance to inspire other schools to get involved.
-For everyone, Outdoor Classroom Day will show how easy and amazing it is to spend time outdoors every day.
+For everyone, Outdoor Classroom Day will be a catalyst for more time outdoors every day.

 Sign up to be part of the Outdoor Classroom Day movement today!